 - Scripts and tests are run as requested.

 - Servers are shut down and removed from your environment.

 More news from Veeam

-Veeam have also announced that this method will support your previous backups in version 4, so the transition should be quite painless.
+Veeam also says this method will support your previous backups in version 4, so the transition should be quite painless.
 They are also providing support for ESX 3.0 upwards so no need to overhaul your current VMWare environment.